ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-90.md

-This section documents additional requirements in the Swiss EPR context on the _Request Care Services Updates_.
+This section describes the national extension for the Swiss EPR to the [Find Matching Care Services [ITI-90]](https://profiles.ihe.net/ITI/mCSD/ITI-90.html) transaction defined in the IUA profile published in the IHE IT Infrastructure Technical Framework Trial Implementation “Mobile Care Services Discovery”.

 ### Scope